Wednesday newsletters always feature a hotel or flight review.

 - Hotel website: One&Only Cape Town

-In this review (more info below my slideshow):
+In this review (more info and photos below my YouTube video):

 - Cons & things to know